 After a student learns Wing Chun’s movements, they should learn further and seek to appreciate the philosophy of the art.
 The movements and forms of Wing Chun are just the tip of the iceberg.
-Going deeper means understanding the concepts and ideas behind its movements.
+Going deeper means understanding the concepts and principles of Wing Chun behind its movements.
 In other words, the reasons why Wing Chun moves, stands and reacts in the way the art teaches us.
 It means understanding the essence behind Wing Chun techniques.

 In this article, we’ll describe the Wing Chun philosophy behind its approach to fighting, but also the origins of it.

 What is the philosophy of Wing Chun?
 The art of Wing Chun brings several principles together to make it work.
 These underlying concepts all stem from the Chinese philosophies of Taoism, Buddhism, and Confucian teachings.
 But more on that later.

 Wing Chun philosophy is about simplicity, directness and efficiency.
 The art favors a distinct preference for practical over pretty.
 A “get to the point” attitude instead of fancy, flowery moves.
 And a dirty, down-to-earth no-nonsense approach over things overly complex, irrelevant and extra.

 This means honesty… the kind of down-to-earth honesty which simplicity and practicality demands!